-H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2011-2012 academic year (see the next item below), use the 2011-2012 academic year's CDS Question B1 cohort.)
+Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
+(Note: If the data being reported are final figures for the 2012-2013 academic year (see the next item below), use the 2012-2013 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

-H1 Indicate the academic year for which data are reported for items H1, H2, 2012-2013 2011-2012
+H1 2013-2014 2012-2013

-H2A, and H6 below: estimated final
+Indicate the academic year for which data are reported for items H1,

-X
+H2, H2A, and H6 below:

-Which needs-analysis methodology does your institution use in awarding institutional aid?
+H3 Which needs-analysis methodology does your institution use in awarding institutional aid?

-Federal methodology (FM) Х
+Federal methodology (FM)

 Institutional methodology (IM)

-Both FM and IM
+Both FM and IM X